attilagk/R-programming-tricks/_posts/2017-10-17-classification.md

 <img src="{{ site.baseurl }}/R/2017-10-17-classification/figure/splom-1.png" title="plot of chunk splom" alt="plot of chunk splom" width="700px" />

 Elevation seems like an input variable that is informative for distinguishing NY from SF.
 But the empirical distribution of elevation for NY overlaps considerably with SF at lower elevations.
-Therefore additional variables like $$\mathrm{price\_per\_sqft}$$ would be useful.
+Therefore additional variables like $$\mathrm{price\_per\_sqft}$$ would be useful for training a good classifier.

 ```r